Call to order: 01352 757777

 The place where horses get the most minerals and vitamins is from the forage they eat.
 Forage is hay, haylage and grass.
 Hay and haylage are just dried grass and if the dried grass eaten is not balanced, neither is the overall diet.

-This is where the one bag, one sized fits all, broad spectrum winter horse feeding approach lets horses down.
-The huge volume of fibre needed to be eaten as grass, hay or haylage is always the largest influence.
 Bagged feeds are usually a very small part of the horse’s daily diet in comparison to the hay or haylage or grass part.
 To ignore the impact forage has on your horse is to ignore the greatest opportunity to create the healthiest animal.

 Balanced nutrition for their cows and sheep means more milk and more meat but it also means greater animal health and resistance to disease.
 This approach means farmers create the healthiest, most robust animals.

 Farmers know that calories alone won’t get them there.
 Farmers know that quality protein, adequate vitamins and carefully balanced minerals make the difference.
 This approach is just as valid for horses.
-Sometimes because horses are kept on small parcels of land this approach becomes even more vital, as small parcels of land create sick soil and high levels of antagonist minerals, such as iron and manganese.
+Sometimes, because horses are kept on small parcels of land, this approach becomes even more vital, as small parcels of land create sick soil and high levels of antagonist minerals, such as iron and manganese.

 Why you should start with forage for the best winter horse feeding